Ingrown Toenail Treatment Home

 There are some things you can do at home to help relieve the symptoms of an painful ingrown toenail.
 Ingrown Toenail Treatment Home can help until you can get into our office!

 Soak your foot in lukewarm a water mixture for 15 to 20 minutes.
-Any of the following can be added to the water to help with the healing.
+Add any of the following to the water to help with the healing.

 - one part white vinegar for every four parts water;

 - Clorox type bleach with 1/3 teaspoon of Clorox in one gallon of water.

 - two tablespoons Epsom salts per quart of water;

 Apply a gentle massage to the affected skin area while soaking.
 Start at the base of the toe and work your way downward.

 Additionally, you may want to:

 - Elevate the foot and leg while resting.

 - Take an oral Nonsteroidal anti-inflammatory drugs (NSAIDs) for example aspirin or ibuprofen.